npmcdn-to-unpkg-bot/aleph-react-drummachine/README.md

 ##Adding Samples

-Add a folder cotaining your samples to samples/*
-Add your samples title and url to the config object in app js for the corresponding drummachine.
+Add a folder containing your samples to samples/*.
+For every sample add the title and url to the config object in src/app.jsx.